-- In Monty Python's Flying Circus, Graham Chapman's recurring character of the Brigadier, a stereotypically uptight senior British army officer, who pops up to end sketchers and advance the action by walking briskly in and barking "Silly!
+- Parodied in Monty Python's Flying Circus; Graham Chapman's recurring character of the Brigadier, a stereotypically uptight senior British army officer, pops up to end sketches and advance the action by walking briskly in and barking "Silly!
 We'll have none of that silliness around here!" or "Sergeant-Major, get a bit of discipline into these men!"
 In one episode, he steps out from behind a desk to reveal he is in full British Army uniform only from the waist up - but in a ballerina's tutu and tights from the waist down.

-- Admiral Steven Hackett and Captain/Councilor David Anderson from Mass Effect are these, being a staunch supporter of Shepard to the point where the former denied a request to detain and interrogate Shepard due to Cerberus ties and confirmed Shepard being alive without actually meeting him/her (wants to say "hi") and the latter risks court-martial or getting shot to help you do your thing in the first game and is the only one in the Council to actually believe you in the second.
+- Admiral Steven Hackett and Captain/Councilor David Anderson from Mass Effect are these, being a staunch supporter of Shepard to the point where the former denied a request to detain and interrogate Shepard due to Cerberus ties and confirmed Shepard being alive without actually meeting them and the latter risks court-martial or getting shot to help you do your thing in the first game and is the only one in the Council to actually believe you in the second.

 - At the Super Hero School Whateley Academy in the Whateley Universe, there's a huge security staff, headed up by ex-military officer Security Chief Franklin Delarose.
 At Whateley Academy, near Dunwich New Hampshire, the security officers have to be prepared to handle troublesome teenaged superpowered students, not to mention the occasional monster or invasion.
 So he's a lot more Genre Savvy than the usual Brigadier.